jwoertink/sitemapper/README.md

 Sitemapper gives you the raw XML in strings.
 This gives you the option to save that data however you wish.
 Maybe you're crazy and want to store it in your DB?
 Maybe you're running on Heroku and can't just write locally, so you need to ship it off to AWS.
 What ever the case, you have that freedom.

-There's a few options you have built in. `:local`, and `:aws`.
+There's a few options you have built in. `LocalStorage`, and `AwsStorage`.
 These are config options through `config.storage`

 ### LocalStorage